Jeshibu/Playnite-wiki/Game-scripts.md

 # Troubleshooting

 You won't be able to use `Stop-Process` on processes that are started with elevated rights.
-You need to use WMI to shutdown a process in that case:
+In that case, you need to use WMI to shutdown a process:

 ```
 (Get-WmiObject -Class Win32_Process -Filter "name = 'someapp.exe'").Terminate()